 - 3. Provision of Local Adult Safeguarding Procedures

 - 4. Responding to Abuse and Neglect in a Regulated Care Setting

 - 5. Safeguarding Adults Reviews

 - 7. Senior Strategic Response

 Each local authority must set up a Safeguarding Adults Board (SAB).
-The main objective of a SAB is to assure itself that local safeguarding arrangements and partners act to help and protect adults in its area who meet the criteria as in Section 2, The Safeguarding Duty, Adult Safeguarding.
+The main objective of a SAB is to assure itself that local safeguarding arrangements and partners are working well together help and protect adults in its area who meet the criteria as in Section 2, The Safeguarding Duty, Adult Safeguarding.